Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ---

+### Enhanced Senses I

+**Prerequisite:** Level 5+ Ranger

+You can't have :d20-disadv: **Disadvantage** on attack rolls against the target of your *Hunter's Mark*.

+---

+### Enhanced Senses II

+**Prerequisite:** Level 18+ Ranger, [Enhanced Senses I]

+You can't have :d20-disadv: **Disadvantage** on attack rolls against any target within 30 feet of you.

+---

 ### Deadeye I

 **Prerequisite:** Level 7+ Ranger, [Slayer II]

-You gain the following benefits:

-***Expose Weakness.*** When you score a Critical Hit against a creature, all creature have Advantage on the next attack they make against that creature before the end of your next turn.
+When you score a Critical Hit against a creature, all creature have Advantage on the next attack they make against that creature before the end of your next turn.

 ---